CAG-Contactor/racing-management-system/cag-rms-client/README.md

 When debugging it is possible to show notifications for all events received via the websocket channels.

-This is done by setting the parameter _ls.droid.showevents_ to true in the local storage of the browser (possible with developer tools).
+This is done by setting the parameter ls.droid.showevents to true in the local storage of the browser (in chrome it is accessed in developer tools -> resources).